KnapsackPro/docs.knapsackpro.com/integration.md

 permalink: /integration/
 ---

-<p>Here you can find documentation for Knapsack Pro tools for your programming language.
+<p>Here you can find documentation for Knapsack Pro tools for your programming language.</p>

 <table class="pure-table extra-margin-top-2x">
   <tr>